Frequently Asked Questions

 How do I access journal articles?

-The library provides access to many printed and electronic journals.
-Printed journals can be located by searching in the NCAR Library catalog using the search criteria of "journal titles".
-E-journals can be accessed and searched by titles A-Z or by subject on the A-Z List of e-Journals.
+The library provides access to many printed journals.
+Printed journals can be located by searching by "Journal title" in the NSF NCAR Library catalog

-What online resources are available in the Library?
+What online resources are available from the library?

 How do I find journal articles by DOI?